Skip to Main Content

 Guide Copyright, Permissions, and Attributions

-This research guide was created by Nicole Arnold, built off the work of Allegra Swift at UCSD.
+This research guide was molded by Nicole Arnold and Nicole Carpenter, built off the work of Allegra Swift at UCSD and Elizabeth Salmon at UC Merced.